JakeGrath/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The Document Object Model is a representation of html elements on a web page.
+It is housed in a tree-like structure of parent and child branches.
+We can then manipulate web page objects using scripting to react to user input.

 2. What is an event?
+    An event is an interaction between the user and the web page.

 3. What is an event listener?
+    An event listener waits(or listens) for specific inputs on specific(or not so specific) objects on a web page to trigger code.
+For example, if you mouse over a button on a webpage and it changes in some way, the button had an event listener attached to it.

 4. Why would we convert a NodeList into an Array?
+    NodeLists have no access to specific array methods, such as .map() or .forEach()

 5. What is a component?
+    Components are bits of reusable code used for modern development.

 ### Git Set up